MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 ## DESCRIPTION

 The `Set-Location` cmdlet sets the working location to a specified location.
-That location could be a directory, a sub-directory, a registry location, or any provider path.
+That location could be a directory, a subdirectory, a registry location, or any provider path.

 You can also use the **StackName** parameter to make a named location stack the